-Young people's views of school physical education and conceptions about health, fitness and activity

-Studies on secondary school pupils' views of school PE have revealed some dissatisfaction with the subject (Lake 2001; Smith and Parr 2007; Trout and Graber 2009).
-For example, Lake (2001) revealed that some pupils disliked PE, because of feelings of incompetence and frustration experienced through sport and competition, and Smith and Parr (2007) found that young people complained about the repetitive nature of skill-based lessons, and that there was a mismatch between PE and current/future leisure activities.
-Trout and Graber (2009, 285) focused on the PE experiences of overweight adolescents and found these to be mostly negative, with many of them describing their desire to become 'invisible' in PE lessons to avoid being seen by their peers as 'slow', 'weak' or 'unskilled'.
-All of these studies point towards a need to challenge the privilege afforded to particular modes of participation in school PE and to recognise, and value alternative activities and meanings in order to embrace the needs of more, and ideally, all young people.
+Young people's views of school PE and conceptions about health, fitness and activity Studies on secondary school pupils' views of school PE have revealed some dissatisfaction with the subject (Lake, 2001; Smith and Parr, 2007; Trout and Graber, 2009).
+For example, Lake (2001) revealed that some pupils disliked PE because of feelings of incompetence and frustration experienced through sport and competition, and Smith and Parr (2007) found that young people complained about the repetitive nature of skills-based lessons, and that there was a mismatch between PE and current/future leisure activities.
+Trout and Graber (2009, p.
+285) focused on the PE experiences of overweight adolescents and found these to be mostly negative, with many of them describing their desire to become 'invisible' in PE lessons to avoid being seen by their peers as slow', 'weak' or 'unskilled'.
+All of these studies point towards a need to challenge the privilege afforded to particular modes of participation in school PE and to recognise and value alternative activities and meanings in order to embrace the needs of more, and ideally all, young people.

-Furthermore, young people have been shown to have incomplete and often inaccurate conceptions about health and fitness (Harris 1993, 1994; Placek et al. 2001; Stewart and Mitchell 2003; Kulinna 2004; Ofsted 2004, 2005; Keating et al. 2009).
+Furthermore, young people have been shown to have incomplete and often inaccurate conceptions about health and fitness (Harris, 1993, 1994; Placek, Griffin, Dodds et al., 2001; Stewart and Mitchell, 2003; Kulinna, 2004; Ofsted, 2004, 2005; Keating, Harrison, Chen et al., 2009).
 Examples of common misconceptions include: fitness is about looking good and being thin or skinny; a particular exercise can reduce fat in a specific area; sweating will burn off fat; jogging improves strength; exercise involves hard work and being worn out; and there is no gain without pain.
-Keating et al.'s (2009) review of research on student HRF knowledge revealed the same erroneous fitness conceptions over a 20-year period and concluded that there is a persistent deficiency in fitness education.
-In England, the PE profession has in the past been criticised by government inspectorate for paying insufficient attention to health and fitness (Ofsted 2004), which is considered to have contributed to weaknesses in many pupils' knowledge and understanding of this area (Ofsted 2005).
+Keating, Harrison, Chen et al's (2009) review of research on student health-related fitness (HRF) knowledge revealed the same erroneous fitness conceptions over a 20 year period and concluded that there is a persistent deficiency in fitness education.
+In England, the PE profession has in the past been criticised by government inspectorate for paying insufficient attention to health and fitness (Ofsted, 2004) which is considered to have contributed to weaknesses in many pupils' knowledge and understanding of this area (Ofsted, 2005).
 Ofsted (2009) later acknowledged improvements in PE but recommended the incorporation of more non-traditional activities to motivate hard-to-reach young people, and stated that school PE had yet to have sufficient impact on tackling childhood obesity.

-Expression of health in physical education
+Expression of health in PE